 Incidentally, these same cuts were also made to a special feature entitled "Julia and Frank's Victims" on the earlier DVD releases from VCI, which was classified in June 1998 after six seconds of cuts.

-film to the MPAA Appeals Board and argued the case for an R rating.
-Unsurprisingly, the filmmakers lost their appeal and were forced to make extensive cuts totalling over five minutes before the MPAA would grant them an R. It is worth noting that the
+took the film to the MPAA Appeals Board and argued the case for an R rating.
+Unsurprisingly, the filmmakers lost their appeal and were forced to make extensive cuts totalling over five minutes before the MPAA would grant them an R. It is worth

-uncut version of the film contains some non-contentious shots and scene extensions that do not feature in the R-rated version, which were likely removed due to pacing.
-In the following discussions, we won't be touching upon these changes.
+noting that the uncut version of the film contains some non-contentious shots and scene extensions that do not feature in the R-rated version, which were likely removed due to pacing.
+In the following discussions, we won't be touching upon these

 Cut Scenes: Recap

 The first scene affected in the film is at the very start.
 A slightly extended recap of Frank's demise (which reinstates a few frames of the material cut by the MPAA from the end of Hellraiser) was replaced with non-contentious footage of an

 X and then R rated recap

 A few minutes later, the genesis of Pinhead was the next scene to receive cuts.
 The R-rated version removes around 10 seconds of footage showing nails being hammered into Spencer's head, slices with a scalpel and Spencer grimacing in pain.

 Cut Scenes: Flashback